gcbourdon/Apple-Exercise/README.md

 # Apple-Exercise
 Apple programming interview exercise

-SDK: 1.8
 Java 18

-Uses Tomcat server on Spring framework
+Used Spring framework with Tomcat server

 TO BUILD:
+- make sure to have maven downloaded and unzipped
+- set the maven path in the $PATH% environment variable
+- make sure to have java jdk-18.0.1.1 downloaded
-- set the $JAVA_HOME$ environment variable to jdk-18.0.1.1
+- set the $JAVA_HOME$ environment variable to the path of the jdk
--
-- I used Java jdk-18.0.1.1 as the SDK
+- running 'mvn -v' should return the current version of maven running locally
+- open port 8080 on the local machine
 - cd into Apple-Exercise/exercise (where the pom file is located)
+- run 'mvn clean install'.
+If this does not build successfully, from my experience either the wrong version of jdk or maven is not in the path
+- if the jar is built successfully, it should be in the target folder of the project
-- run 'mvn clean install'
+- finally, to run the application locally use 'mvn spring-boot:run' in the /Apple-Exercise/exercise directory
+- the server will run (if port 8080) is available, and the endpoints can be reached at 'http://localhost:8080/'

 DESIGN DECISIONS: